-CEO performance assessments seek to drive high performance, based on a three point scale — limited, sound and high — and are cascaded to their executives to ensure optimum alignment within agencies and consistency across the sector.
+CEO performance assessments seek to drive high performance, based on a 3 point scale — limited, sound and high — and are cascaded to their executives to ensure optimum alignment within agencies and consistency across the sector.

 CEOs are required to complete their agreement by the end of August of each year or within three months of commencing in their role (if they are newly appointed to the role during the financial year).

-- CEOs develop their intended performance outcomes which define the expectation for high performance.
+- CEOs develop their intended performance outcomes clearly defining the expectation for high performance.

-- DPC, QT and the Public Service Commission (PSC) provide feedback to CEOs on their draft agreements.
+- DPC, Queensland Treasury and the Public Service Commission (PSC) provide feedback to CEOs on their draft agreements.

 - CEOs discuss, seek input and approval of the agreement from their Minister.